 To make code thread-safe, it is important to know what objects are shared and know when they are shared.
 The difficulty depends on the context.
 Based on: Making Code Thread-Safe by Kyle Knoepfel and Introduction to multi-threading and vectorization by Matti Kortelainen.

 How LArSoft is doing code analysis.
-Based on LArSoft Redmine wiki page on code analysis and Erica Snider’s – LArSoft code analysis process presentation.
+Based on LArSoft page on code analysis and Erica Snider’s – LArSoft code analysis process presentation.

 LArSoft jobs obtain configuration information from the art event processing framework via user-written FHiCL configuration files.
 The configuration page contains information and links to recommendations on developing configurations and configuration-aware C++ code.

 How to test LArsoft.
-Based on Erica Snider’s Introduction to LArSoft – source material and Erica Snider’s Introduction to LArSoft CI System.)
+Also based on Erica Snider’s Introduction to LArSoft CI System.)

 The set of tools, applications and machines that allows users to specify and automate the execution of tests of LArSoft software.
 This material is based on Erica Snider’s Introduction to LArSoft CI System and the redmine wiki page on CI.